-Ans.25) ‘Scrum’ is used when you need to shift towards more appropriate or more prominent process while if you want improvement in running the process without much changes in the whole scenario, you should use ‘Kanban’
+Answer: ‘Scrum’ is used when you need to shift towards a more appropriate or more prominent process while if you want improvement in running the process without much changes in the whole scenario, you should use ‘Kanban’.

-Ans.
-26) Estimation of user stories on the basis of man-hours can be done but preferably not.
+Answer: Estimation of user stories on the basis of man-hours can be done but preferably not.
 You won’t be able to concentrate on the quality product to be delivered to the customer.
-Moreover, you will concentrate on cost and budget of the management while using man hours.
+Moreover, you will concentrate on the cost and budget of the management while using man-hours.

 Instead of that, one can use story points, as it provides the complete idea about both the complexity of work and required efforts

-Ans.27) Test Driven Development, Feature Driven Development and Kanban.
+Answer: Test Driven Development, Feature Driven Development, and Kanban.

-Ans.
-28) Scrum master can do that, but he should not.
-Scrum master should neither over-rule nor pamper his/her team.
+Answer: Scrum master can do that, but he should not.
+The scrum master should neither over-rule nor pamper his/her team.
 Initially, there may be chances of failure, unplanned excursions or dead-end where the team can trap, here scrum master should support them and show the proper way of getting out of it.
-Scrum team should be independent to take its own decision.
+A scrum team should be independent to take its own decision.

-Ans.
-29) In agile testing methodology, the entire testing process is broken into a small segment of codes and in each step, these codes are tested.
-There are several process or plans involved in this methodology like communication with the team, short strategical changes to get the optimal result etc.
+Answer: In agile testing methodology, the entire testing process is broken into a small segment of codes and in each step, these codes are tested.
+There are several processes or plans involved in this methodology like communication with the team, short strategical changes to get the optimal result, etc.

-Ans.
-30) The best way of doing that is by setting follow-up of the task/list to be done by the member pick at team retrospective.
-Scrum master should collect the information or status of the action items from the previous retrospective before moving further with the new one and if any of action items remain uncovered or untreated, the cause or the reason should be known to avoid it’s further happening.
+Answer: The best way of doing that is by setting a follow-up of the task/list to be done by the member pick at team retrospective.
+The scrum master should collect the information or status of the action items from the previous retrospective before moving further with the new one and if any of the action items remain uncovered or untreated, the cause or the reason should be known to avoid it’s further happening.

-1) Velocity: – Tracking your velocity gives you the clear idea about your progress, capacity etc. Measurement can be done by the sum of all approved estimates of the stories.
+- Velocity: Tracking your velocity gives you a clear idea about your progress, capacity, etc. Measurement can be done by the sum of all approved estimates of the stories.

-5) Sprint burn down matric: – Tracking on the completion of work along with the sprint is done.
+- Sprint burndown matric: Tracking on the completion of work along with the sprint is done.

-6) A business value delivered: -Business value delivered is an entity which shows the team’s working efficiency.
+- A business value delivered: Business value delivered is an entity that shows the team’s working efficiency.
 This method is used to measure, in which around 100 points are associated with each project.
 Business objectives are given value from 1,2,3,5 and so on according to complexity, urgency, and ROI.

 - Schedule fix